arae11/PlaywrightDemo/README.md

 Tests

-    Test files are located in tests/specs.
+    Test files are located in /tests.
+These are orgranised by Railcard Type.

     Use the page methods in these test files to build your test scenarios.

 Resources

-    The tests/resources folder contains essential files such as locators and test data.
+    The /resources folder contains essential files such as user secrets and document uploads.

-    Avoid modifying files here unless adding new locators to locators.ts.

 Utilities

-    The tests/utils folder contains helper scripts used by the tests.
+    The /utils folder contains helper scripts used by the tests.

-    Usually, you won’t need to update these, except for Gmail token renewal.
+    Usually, you won’t need to update these and there is a comment at the top of the each page explaining how the function works.

     To refresh the Gmail token, re-run the authorization command above.